Accelize/apyfal/docs/getting_started.rst

 *Examples below uses configuration as arguments to be more explicit, but you can also set them with configuration file.*

-*For testing and examples, it is possible to enable acceleratorAPI logger to see more details on running steps:*
+*For testing and examples, it is possible to enable apyfal logger to see more details on running steps:*

 .. code-block:: python

-    import acceleratorAPI
+    import apyfal
-    acceleratorAPI.get_logger(True)
+    apyfal.get_logger(True)

 Running an accelerator on a cloud instance
 ------------------------------------------